What is clutch size and why do we study it?

 • High population density.
 Females lay fewer eggs per clutch when breeding in colonies or other high population areas.

 • Geographic location.
-On average, within a species, birds lay smaller clutches when breeding at either lower latitudes or higher altitudes.
+On average, within a species, birds lay smaller clutches when breeding at lower latitudes or at higher altitudes.

 The topic of clutch size variation has been a source of fascination for generations of bird biologists.
 We know there is variation in clutch size both within, and among, species.
 We want to know more about what factors might influence this variation in clutch size.
 For example, within a given species, does the number of eggs a female lays per clutch vary with latitude?
 With altitude?
 Why do birds that are colonial or nest at relatively high densities often lay fewer eggs than their solitary-nesting relatives?
 Why do small species tend to have larger clutches than large species?
 It is thought that birds lay about the number of eggs that will produce the maximum number of surviving offspring over the parents’ reproductive lifetime, but how do they regulate this?
 What ecological factors determine this number for different birds?